Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 ```

 <!--- TEST -->

 With an explicit `openSubscription` we should [cancel][ReceiveChannel.cancel] the corresponding
-subscription to unsubscribe from the source.
-There is no need to invoke `cancel` explicitly -- under the hood
+subscription to unsubscribe from the source, but there is no need to call `cancel` explicitly -- under the hood
-`consume` does that for us.
+[consume] does that for us.
 The installed
 [doFinally](https://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#doFinally(io.reactivex.functions.Action))
 listener prints "Finally" to confirm that the subscription is actually being closed.
 Note that "OnComplete"
 is never printed because we did not consume all of the elements.

-We do not need to use an explicit `cancel` either if iteration is performed over all the items that are emitted
+We do not need to use an explicit `cancel` either if we `collect` all the elements:
-by the publisher, because it is being cancelled automatically by `collect`:

 <!--- INCLUDE
 import io.reactivex.*